 (5) Section 42 of the Interpretation Act 1984 applies to an order referred to in subsection (3)(a) as if that order were regulations within the meaning of that section of that Act.

+[Section 37 amended: No. 40 of 2020 s.
+111(1).]

 37A.
 NEPM may be declared to be approved policy

 (1) The Minister may, by notice published in the Gazette, declare that an NEPM specified in the declaration is, for the purposes specified in the declaration, to be taken to be an approved policy with the force of law, and the declaration has effect accordingly.